 I could hear his voice, pick it out from the cacophony of laughter and chatting.
 It was deep and smooth, just a little rough around the edges.
 “No worries, Aunt Fleur... it was just a Quidditch accident.
 Got blindsided by a Bludger.
 Happens.”
 Talking about my birthday present to him, no doubt.

 Dom shot me one last nervous look.
 “You ready for this?” she breathed, and before I could answer, we were rounding the corner into the brightly lit foyer by the door.

 And all of a sudden, the talking stopped.

 Fleur, who had been fussing over Potter like a flitting bird, turned and gasped.
 “Oh, Dominique!
 Agatha!
 You look beautiful!”
-She swooped towards us, kissing our cheeks frantically and making a few last-minute remarks (“Dominique, are you sure zat red is your colour?”) about our dresses, but I barely noticed.
+She swooped towards us, kissing our cheeks frantically and making a few last-minute remarks about our appearances (“Dominique, are you sure 'zat red is your colour?”), but I barely noticed.

 Because Potter was staring at me, and in the millisecond it took for us to lock gazes, all the breath had swooped out of my lungs.

 He was wearing a simple black and white suit — obviously not by choice.
 I could tell that was mostly Ginny’s doing — and I wasn’t a fan of the way it showed off his broad shoulders a little too well, crisp black lines that were tight in all the right places.
 In contrast to the fancy attire, however, he hadn’t even bothered to brush his hair — it was as tousled as always and slightly damp from the snow outside.

 His eyes held that familiar paradox of light and shadow—the vivid bright greens and incensed golds flaring against the dark annoyance simmering in his gaze.